Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Target
 A basic example target object with configurable health that respawns, replace with your own mesh to create destroyable buildings, etc. May not sync perfectly

+The SaccEntity script contains events related to VRC_Pickup.
+The SaccStinger folder contains an example handheld weapon using these.

 This readme used to contain explanations of every variable in every script, that information is now contained in the tooltips of the variables.
 Hold the mouse still over a variable to see a description of what it does.